Phils win in Pittsburgh on Hoskins’ HR; fan walks to plate

 Buster Posey had two hits and scored twice to help the surging Giants (50-50) get back to .500 with their 15th win in 18 games.
 San Francisco took three of four from New York for its first series win over the Mets since 2014.
 All three wins came in extra innings.

-Zach Green added two singles in his major league debut for the Giants.
+Zach Green added two hits in his major league debut for the Giants.

 BREWERS 7, DIAMONDBACKS 4